The Consequences of Removing an encircled tree and how to Avoid Them

 What happens if I carry out work on a tree that is protected without permission?

-You can appeal to a TPO or preservation order if you feel that it is not justified.
-You will have to prove your claim and explain your argument as to why you believe that the TPO or preservation order isn’t needed.
+You can appeal a TPO or preservation order if that it is not justified.
+But, you’ll need be able to present evidence to back your argument and demonstrate why it is not necessary to appeal the TPO or order to preserve isn’t necessary.

 Can I take down a protected tree?

-It is against the law to remove a protected tree without obtaining permission from the appropriate authorities.
-If you want removal of the tree it is necessary to apply for permission and provide evidence to support your case.
+It is against the law to remove protected trees without permission from the appropriate authorities.
+If you require removal of the tree it is necessary to request permission and submit evidence to support your case.

 Conclusion

-In conclusion, discovering whether a tree is protected is an essential aspect in ensuring that any tree work legally completed.
-By understanding the different types of protection and how to check for them to ensure you are acting within the law and are protecting the trees in your care.
-If you’re not sure about the status of protection for the tree you are in charge of, we suggest seeking professional advice from an expert in tree care such as Northern Beaches Tree Lopping Sydney.
-Our team of experienced arborists will be able to advise you about the protection status of your trees and guide you through the required steps to ensure you are acting within the legal guidelines.
-With our experience and dedication to providing high-quality tree services We can assist you to keep the beauty and value that your trees have.
-Call us now by phone at 1300 941 639 to schedule a consultation and let us guide you on how to ensure that your trees are protected and healthy.
+In conclusion, discovering whether the tree is protected is a vital step to ensure that tree work is legally completed.
+By understanding the different types of protection, and knowing how to check for them, you can ensure that you are acting within the law and are protecting the trees you care for.
+If you’re unsure of the nature of the protection of the tree you are in charge of, we suggest seeking professional advice from an expert in tree care such as Northern Beaches Tree Lopping Sydney.
+Our experienced arborists will be able to inform you on the protection status of your trees and walk you through the necessary steps to ensure that you are acting within the legal guidelines.
+With our expertise and commitment to providing high-quality tree services We can assist you to keep the beauty and worth that your trees have.
+Call us now by calling 1300 941 639 to schedule a consultation, and let us guide you on how to ensure that your trees are protected and healthy.